Izumemori/paste.solutions/PasteSolutions/static-pages/about.md

 If you need to view the raw content of the paste, simply append **/raw** to the url.

+You can also click on the line numbers to get anchor to that line.

 ## Lifetime of snippets

 Currently there is no lifetime limit, but in future I'll be pruning all snippets older than 10 days.

 ## License

-This project is FOSS software licensed under LGPL 2.0
+This project is FOSS software licensed under LGPL 2.1

 ## Source code

-The source code can be found here _https://github.com/Izumemori/paste.solutions_
+The source code can be found here: _https://github.com/Izumemori/paste.solutions_

 :)